PicassoCT/MOSAIC/Documents/WorldAnchoredRain.md

 ripples; day/night and neon/headlight glitter; low-angle horizon views; density and GPU timing at native resolution on the target NVIDIA 1050 Ti.
 No speedup is claimed over the old cheap 2D rain textures.
 No new render targets are allocated.

+## Visibility regression checks

+`python tests/rain_visibility_gpu.py` also renders at map coordinates (7492,1466), 30/45/60-degree cameras, distances 500/1000/1500 and corresponding gameplay pixel footprints.
+It requires visible splash coverage rather than merely nonzero floats, checks blue/orange sky-only lighting, and checks separated runoff channels on a shallow incline.
+These are synthetic rendering checks, not an in-game screenshot or a target-GPU performance measurement.